Willson Contreras Preview, Player Props: Cardinals vs. Pirates

-Willson Contreras -- with a slugging percentage of .581 in his past 10 games, including two home runs -- will be in action for the St. Louis Cardinals against the Pittsburgh Pirates, with Bailey Falter on the hill, on August 21 at 7:05 PM ET.
+Willson Contreras -- hitting .333 in his past 10 games -- will be in action for the St. Louis Cardinals against the Pittsburgh Pirates, with Johan Oviedo on the hill, on August 22 at 7:05 PM ET.

-In his previous game he had a one-hit showing (1-for-5) against the Mets.
+In his previous game he had a one-hit performance (1-for-3) against the Pirates.

 Willson Contreras Game Info & Props vs. the Pirates